 1. Understand Your Money Situation

-The first step to take to stop worrying about money is to identify your assets — house, investments, savings — and your liabilities, or debts, said Michael F. Kay, a certified financial planner and president of Financial Life Focus, in Livingston, N.J.
+The first step to take to stop worrying about money is to identify your assets — house, investments, savings — and your liabilities, or debts, said Michael F. Kay, a certified financial planner and founder of Financial Life Focus.
 Once you know what you have and what you owe, you can identify your biggest problem and assess what needs to change.
-For most people, it's too little savings and too much debt, he said.
+For most people, it’s too little savings and too much debt, he said.

 “Before you can stop worrying, you need to know where you stand financially,” Bishop said.
 “The best way to do that is to get a handle on or snapshot of your current situation.”

 Once you know where you stand financially, you need to know how you got there.
 This means figuring out where your money goes each month, Kay said.

 First, identify your necessary expenses — mortgage or rent, utilities, transportation and anything else you must pay for each month.
 Then, look at your bank and credit card statements from the past month to see how much you’re spending on discretionary items — things you want but don’t need.

 If you’re spending $1,000 on discretionary items, ask yourself what else you could do with that money, Kay said.
 You might be worried about living paycheck to paycheck or not making ends meet.
 But by tracking your spending, you might realize you have the cash you need to boost savings, pay off debt or get ahead — if you cut back on unnecessary expenses.